2.1 Macroeconomic statistics (IMF)

 • Visual display of key cross-country indicators.

-Whilst the PGI website currently focuses on the dissemination of data for the G-20 economies, the intention is to expand it gradually to cover more countries.
+• Whilst the PGI website currently focuses on the dissemination of data for the G-20 economies and economies with systemically important financial sectors that are not members of the G-20, the intention is to continue expanding it gradually to cover more countries.

 Reports on Observance of Standards and Codes (ROSCs)